-Burnley & Leeds threaten legal action over Everton finances
+Leeds & Burnley threaten legal action over Everton finances

 League profitability and sustainability rules allow for losses of £105m over a three-year period.

-But Everton say that Covid-19 losses over the past two seasons amount to £170m.
+Everton say that Covid-19 losses over the past two seasons amount to £170m, which can be deducted from their total.

-That figure has caused surprise among some Premier League teams because it dwarfs clubs of a similar size.
+But that figure has caused surprise among some Premier League teams because it dwarfs clubs of a similar size.

 Earlier this week, Newcastle posted Covid-19 losses of £40m over the past two seasons, while Aston Villa said theirs amounted to £56m.